MicrosoftDocs/semantic-kernel-docs/semantic-kernel/samples/authapi.md

 You can sign in with your Microsoft account by clicking 'Sign in with Microsoft'.
 This will give the sample app access to Microsoft Graph on your behalf and will be used for the functions to run on the Interact screen.

 ### Setup Screen
-Start by entering in your [Open AI key](https://openai.com/api/) or if you are using [Azure Open AI Service](/azure/cognitive-services/openai/quickstart) the key and endpoint.
+Start by entering in your [OpenAI key](https://openai.com/api/) or if you are using [Azure OpenAI Service](/azure/cognitive-services/openai/quickstart) the key and endpoint.
 Then enter in the model you would like to use in this sample.

 ### Interact Screen
 When you select each of the 3 actions, native functions will be called to preform actions through the Microsoft Graph API and connector.